 We offer the following services:

-- Hospital tours: Our special two-hour tours help adults with cognitive and intellectual disabilities prepare for hospitalization and, if needed, surgery.
+- Hospital tours: Our special two-hour tours help adults with intellectual disabilities prepare for hospitalization and, if needed, surgery.
 The tour offers developmentally appropriate explanations about why they are coming to the hospital and what will happen when they are here.
 They’ll also get a chance to tour the different parts of the hospital and see and handle some of the medical equipment that may be used to care for them, such as stethoscopes, syringes, blood pressure cuffs and oxygen masks.

 Other useful resources